Choices in Marketing Automation

 What are the options?

 All of this sounds fairly straightforward on paper.
-But there are a number of options to review when looking at how to manage your outbound marketing activities, track responses to these, and record and analyse inbound customer interactions.
+But there are a number of options to review when looking at how to manage your outbound marketing activities, track responses to these, and record and analyze inbound customer interactions.

 there is a massive toolkit to hand when devising an outbound marketing strategy.